Best Of 2019: Which Malayalam Film Deserve The Best Movie Title This Year?

 Unda

 Unarguably one of the finest films of 2019 and the passing decade.
 Unda, which featured Mammootty in the role of S.I Mani, a vulnerable, physically weak cop, is one of the most well-made political films of the Malayalam cinema.
-This Khalid Rahman directorial truly deserves all possible awards of the year.
+This Khalid Rahman directorial truly deserves every award of the year.

 Lucifer